vikramvijayan/vikramvijayan/README.md

 ## Hi there 👋, I'm Vikram.

 - ⚡ The code here is old, circa 2020, and is meant to simply highlight a few of the projects I have led.
 All code was written by me.
   - Older code is typically in MATLAB.
 Newer code is typically in PYTHON.
+I have past experience with many other languages [LinkedIn](https://www.linkedin.com/in/vikram-vijayan/)
 - ⚡ These projects are related to understanding fundamental principles of brains using the fruit fly model organism.
 [Nature](https://www.nature.com/articles/s41586-023-06271-6) [Science Advances](https://www.science.org/doi/10.1126/sciadv.abn3852)
 - ⚡ Feel free to contact me for newer versions of this code.
 - ⚡ Other projects that I have led that are not on my Github, include: